KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 | Topic map (for indexes) | topics| associations | occurrences |

-## Can I specify the type of subject and object that a property has?  ##
+## Can I specify the type of subject and object that a property connects?  ##
 | Methodology | Subject | Predicate | Object|
 | --- | --- | --- | --- |
 | RDFS and OWL | domain | object or data properties | range|